Alohi Gilman: 2024

 On March 13, 2024, the Chargers signed Gilman to a two–year, $10.12 million contract extension that includes $5.62 million guaranteed upon signing and an initial signing bonus of $4.50 million.

 He returned to training camp slated as the de facto starting free safety under new defensive coordinator Jesse Minter.
 Head coach Jim Harbaugh retained Gilman and Derwin James as the starting safeties to begin the season.

 He was inactive for the Chargers' 26–3 victory at the Carolina Panthers in Week 2 due to a knee injury.
 On October 13, 2024, Gilman set a season-high with ten combined tackles (six solo), made one pass deflection, and had his first career sack on Bo Nix during a 23–16 victory at the Denver Broncos.
 In Week 9, he had five combined tackles (four solo), a pass deflection, and had his lone interception of the season on a pass by Jameis Winston to wide receiver Cedric Tillman as the Chargers won 27–10 at the Cleveland Browns.
 In Week 12, Gilman made one pass deflection before exiting in the second quarter of a 23–20 loss to the Baltimore Ravens due to a hamstring injury.
 On November 30, 2024, the Chargers officially placed him on injured reserve due to his hamstring injury.
 On January 4, 2025, the Chargers activated Gilman from injured reserve and added him back to their active roster after he was inactive for five games (Weeks 13–17).
 He finished the season with a total of 50 combined tackles (34 solo), four pass deflections, one sack, and one interception in 11 games and 11 starts.
 He received an overall grade of 55.3 from Pro Football Focus, which ranked 129th among 171 qualifying safeties in 2024.

+2025

+Gilman made five starts for the Chargers, recording three pass deflections and 22 combined tackles.

 Baltimore Ravens

-On October 7, 2025, Gilman and a 2026 fifth-round pick were traded to the Baltimore Ravens in exchange for Odafe Oweh and a 2027 seventh-round pick.
+On October 7, 2025, Gilman and a 2026 fifth-round pick (No. 162: Chandler Rivers) were traded to the Baltimore Ravens in exchange for Odafe Oweh and a 2027 seventh-round pick.
+On December 14, Gilman scored his first NFL touchdown when teammate Kyle Van Noy picked off Cincinnati Bengals quarterback Joe Burrow, then handed Gilman the ball, who ran it back for an 84-yard score.

+Kansas City Chiefs

+On March 12, 2026, Gilman signed a three-year, $24.75 million contract with the Kansas City Chiefs.